zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/adding-pages/using-the-full-page-application-page-type.md

 1. From the *Wiki - Configuration* page, select the *Scope* tab.

-1. Open the *Scope* menu and select Wiki page you want.
+1. Open the *Scope* menu and select the Wiki page you want.

 ![Configuring the scope.](./using-the-full-page-application-page/images/02.png)